Germans warns Greece: no cuts, no aid

-BERLIN Leading German politicians warned Greece on Tuesday that the country would not receive a cent more aid unless it fulfills all the conditions of its international bailout.
+BERLIN Leading German politicians warned Greece on Tuesday that the country would not receive a cent more aid unless it fulfils all the conditions of its international bailout.

 An election on Sunday in Greece failed to deliver a parliamentary majority for the two big pro-bailout parties, plunging the country into political limbo and increasing the risk that another vote may be required to resolve the impasse.